 Valuing and conserving nature is the heartland and at the core of IUCN's work, with clear and strong mandates.
-Members have passed a significant number of Resolutions over the past five World Conservation Congresses, mandating IUCN to address the issues of valuing biodiversity (both the tangible and intangible values of nature), threatened species and habitats, species conservation and protected areas including those listed as World Heritage sites, and ensuring that the use of natural resources is sustainable.
+Members have passed a significant number of Resolutions over the past five World Conservation Congresses, mandating IUCN to address the issues of valuing biodiversity (both the tangible and intangible values of nature), threatened species and habitats, species conservation and protected areas, including those listed as World Heritage sites, and ensuring that the use of natural resources is sustainable.

 Sustainable development can only be achieved with a healthy planet.
-The adoption of the SDGs has brought to light the fact that sustainable development must be predicated on strong planetary life support systems.
+The adoption of the SDGs has brought to light the fact that sustainable development must be predicated on strong planetary life-support systems.
 It is now acknowledged that for sustainable development to be possible the underpinning by nature is essential.

 Delivering on the SDGs.
-The Valuing and Conserving Nature Programme Area has been designed to target these goals through action to directly support the implementation of in particular SDG 14 (on the conservation and use of the oceans) and 15 (on the conservation of terrestrial ecosystems) and also targets under SDG 2 on ending hunger, SDG 5 on gender equality and empowerment of all women and girls, SDG 6 on protection and restoration of water-related ecosystem, SDG 11 on protection and safeguard the world's cultural and natural heritage and SDG 12 on sustainable management and efficient use of natural resources.
+This Programme Area has been designed around action that will directly support the achievement of targets under SDG 14 (on the conservation and use of the oceans) and SDG 15 (on the conservation of terrestrial and freshwater ecosystems) in particular, but also targets under SDG 2 on ending hunger, SDG 5 on gender equality and empowerment of all women and girls, SDG 6 on protection and restoration of water-related ecosystems, SDG 11 on protection and safeguarding of the world's cultural and natural heritage and SDG 12 on sustainable management and efficient use of natural resources.

 This Programme Area will also directly support the Strategic Plan for Biodiversity 2011-2020.
-It makes a direct contribution to the achievement of the targets under Strategic Goals B and C in particular.
-Further, the Programme will also contribute to several specific goals, targets and commitments embodied within the biodiversity-related conventions, three Rio Conventions, CBD, the UNFCCC and the UNCCD.
+It makes a direct contribution to the achievement of the targets under Strategic Goals B13 and C14 in particular.
+Further, the Programme Area will also contribute to several specific goals, targets and commitments embodied within the three Rio conventions: CBD, UNFCCC and UNCCD.
+It also contributes to the other six biodiversity-related conventions, such as the Ramsar Convention, and will guide the development of new agreements, for example the UN Watercourses Convention.

-The IUCN Programme will implement the Promise of Sydney.
-The World Parks Congress in 2014 culminated in the Promise of Sydney, a commitment to transform perspective, policy

-&lt;sup>13 Strategic Goal B: Reduce the direct pressures on biodiversity and promote sustainable use: especially Target 5: Habitat loss reduced; Target 9: Invasive alien species combated and practice to enhance protected areas as one of the best investments in our planet's and our own future.
-A wealth of new and compelling innovative approaches was generated to address biodiversity conservation while achieving sustainability.
+The IUCN Programme will implement the 'Promise of Sydney'.
+The World Parks Congress in 2014 culminated in the 'Promise of Sydney' 15, a commitment to transform perspective, policy and practice to enhance protected areas as one of the best investments in the future of our planet and ourselves.
+A wealth of new and compelling innovative approaches 16 was generated to address biodiversity conservation while achieving sustainability.